mattberkowitz/autoclose-html/README.md

 # Options

+## Additional Grammar
+Grammar names in this comma delimited list will be used to run this package.

 ## Force Inline

 Elements in this comma delimited list will render their closing tags on the same line, even if the display check yields block.